2005 Cronulla riots

-The 2005 Cronulla riots were a race riot in Sydney, New South Wales, Australia.
-It began in the beachside suburb of Cronulla on 11 December, and spread over to additional suburbs the next few nights.

-The riots were triggered by an event the previous Sunday, when an altercation turned physical between a group of youths of Middle-Eastern appearance (referred to as "Lebanese" or "Lebs" by their opponents) and White Anglo-Australian lifeguards on the beach.
-Following the reporting of this event by the tabloid media and "shock jocks" on local radio, a racially motivated gathering was organised via chain texting for the following weekend.
+The Cronulla riots were a series of race riots in Sydney, Australia.
+They began in the beachside suburb of Cronulla on 11 December 2005, and over the following nights spread to additional suburbs.
+The instigating event was a physical altercation on 4 December between a group of youths of Middle Eastern appearance and lifeguards at Cronulla beach.
+Following reporting by the tabloid media and shock jocks on local radio, a racially motivated gathering was organised via chain texting.

-A crowd gathered at Cronulla on the morning of Sunday, 11 December, and, by midday, approximately 5,000 people had gathered near the beach.
-The police eventually intervened.
-Violence spread to other southern suburbs of Sydney, where assaults occurred, including two stabbings and attacks on ambulances and police officers.
-Travel warnings for Australia were issued by some countries but were later removed.
+On the morning of Sunday, 11 December, a crowd gathered at Cronulla.
+By midday, approximately 5,000 people had gathered near the beach.
+As the gathering began attacking members of ethnic minorities, the police attempted to intervene.
+Violence spread to neighbouring suburbs, where assaults occurred, including attacks on ambulances and police officers and two stabbings.
+Travel warnings for Australia were briefly issued by some countries.

-The riots were widely condemned by local, state and federal members of parliament, police, local community leaders, and residents of Cronulla and adjacent areas.
-A large number of arrests were made over the subsequent months, from both the initial riot on 11 December and the retaliations over the subsequent nights.
-Some media were criticised and well-known radio personality Alan Jones was formally censured and fined for his inflammatory broadcasts during that week.
+The riots were widely condemned by members of parliament, police, and local community leaders and residents.
+A large police effort over subsequent months produced many arrests.
+Some media were criticised, and well-known radio personality Alan Jones was formally censured and fined for his broadcasts during the week.

-The far-right Australia First Party, in particular its youth wing the Patriotic Youth League, were involved in the riots.